camerondoyle123/eldritch-text-injector/md/base-readme.md

 The list of Agile commentary can be found in the `files/eldritch.txt` which are ingested via line breaks; that is, if you wish to add to the file just add a line break with the text you want.

 Generally, the files are split into randomly generated chunks which allows the eldritch text to first be injected and then interspered to the original `files/input.txt`.
+Additionally, there is a `mapping.py` file contained within which has a mapping of diacritic characters with their respective Unicode index representation which take precedence over randomly generated
+'eldritch-like' characters.

 Finally, the `base-readme.md` file will be concatenated with the generated `eldritch.md` file to generate the page your reading now.